New Year Brings New Coordinated System for Helping Trafficked and Exploited Victims

 Strong Operations Team Moves into Action

-Open Doors will bring new, promising practices to the state of Florida for serving child and young adult victims of exploitation and trafficking.
+The Open Doors Outreach Network will bring new, promising practices to the state of Florida for serving child and young adult victims of exploitation and trafficking.
 In addition, innovations that further integrate and leverage the systems and supports for these victims are being sought.
 Research and best practice knowledge is being harnessed to:

 • Develop common goals, uniform statewide protocols and training and education requirements among stakeholders